Bismuth subcitrate, metronidazole, and tetracycline (Oral route)

-Oral contraceptives (birth control pills) may not work properly if you take them while you are using tetracycline.
+Birth control pills may not work properly if you take them while you are using this medicine.
 You should use a different or additional means of birth control while you are using this medicine.
-If you have any questions about this, check with your doctor .
+If you have any questions about this, check with your doctor.

-The tetracycline in this medicine may make your skin more sensitive to sunlight.
+Tetracycline may make your skin more sensitive to sunlight.
 Exposure to sunlight, even for brief periods of time, may cause a skin rash, itching, redness or other discoloration of the skin, or a severe sunburn.
 Use a sunscreen when you are outdoors.
-Avoid sunlamps and tanning beds .
+Avoid sunlamps and tanning beds.

-Before you have any medical tests or x-rays, tell the medical doctor in charge that you are taking this medicine.
-The results of some tests may be affected by this medicine .
+Before you have any medical tests or x-rays, tell the medical doctor in charge that you are using this medicine.
+The results of some tests may be affected by this medicine.

-You should not drink alcoholic beverages or take other alcohol-containing preparations while you are using this medicine, and for at least one day after stopping it .
+You should not drink alcoholic beverages or take other alcohol-containing preparations while you are using this medicine, and for at least 1 day after stopping it.